PhD Thesis · Download Thesis · Systems Science ·

 Differentiation → Coherence → Actualization

 Differentiation is the ontological condition of actualization: no distinctions → no structure → no existence.
 Optimal Coherence is the complementary principle: maximal actualization when all differentiations support each other.
+The informational preconditions of meaning establish a structural tendency theorem on civilizational trade-offs between progress and human well-being.
 This is the ur-concept from which all others derive.